Post BIG flyers – large, visible, and un-cluttered

 Craigslist (post and search in the community section under pets and also under lost+found)

-Poster, Phone, and Postcard Alerts (paid services)
+Poster, Email, Facebook, Phone, and Postcard Alerts (free and paid services)

-FindToto - phone alerts
+FindToto - phone and social media alerts

 Lost Pet Cards - postcard mailing alerts